mobius3/curvy/README.md

 cmake -DCURVY_ENABLE_TESTING=true ...
 ```

-To run the tests, execute the `tests` target:
+To run the tests, execute the `test` target:

 ```
 make test